t-beigbeder/otvl_cabri/doc/gscli.md

 which is valuable because a [MITM attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) still wouldn't expose anything.

-To create an encrypted DSS, you make use CLI commands as usual but prefix the DSS type with an 'x", for instance, a local encrypted DSS using `xolf`:
+To create an encrypted DSS, you make use of CLI commands as usual, but prefix the DSS type with an 'x", for instance, a local encrypted DSS using `xolf`:

     $ mkdir /media/guest/usbkey/encrypted_backup